 For those looking for a more intimate skating experience than a regulation NHL-sized indoor rink, the outdoor seasonal Riverside Skating Center is a lovely choice.
 Offering private and semi-private skating lessons for a very reasonable fee, the Riverside Skating Rink is a laid-back option for those who want to get their feet wet—rather, get their toes cold—before venturing out during a public skate time.
 Renting the rink for a private function may be cost prohibitive, especially for only two hours at a time, but it is available—the limit for large groups is just over a hundred skaters.
 One special Saturday in December, kids and a parent can make reservations to skate with Santa!
 Bring your camera for a precious picture opportunity, and bring your appetite because you know Santa, he's got to have his sweet treat!
 Hot chocolate and donuts will help to warm you and Santa after a chilly morning of fun on the ice.

-The Hamilton Center Ice Arena is a double treat for the architect in your skating group: Harry Weese, architect of such incredible structures as the District of Columbia's Arena Stage and Chicago's Time-Life Building, was also the architect of several buildings in Columbus, Indiana, including the Hamilton Center and Ice Arena.
+The Hamilton Community Center & Ice Arena is a double treat for the architect in your skating group: Harry Weese, architect of such incredible structures as the District of Columbia's Arena Stage and Chicago's Time-Life Building, was also the architect of several buildings in Columbus, Indiana, including the Hamilton Community Center & Ice Arena.
 The rink itself is simple and ice sports lessons (including broomball) give flavor to its very affordable open-skate session calendar.
-Unlike the Riverside Skating Center, the Hamilton Center will cancel open-skate sessions for special events such as princess/superhero birthday parties (complete with characters!) and special sessions for local school classes, so keep an eye on their calendar if you're thinking about lacing up.
+Unlike the Riverside Skating Center, the Hamilton Community Center & Ice Arena will cancel open-skate sessions for special events such as princess/superhero birthday parties (complete with characters!) and special sessions for local school classes, so keep an eye on their calendar if you're thinking about lacing up.